Zaid-NA3120/Path-Planning-for-Differential-Wheeled-robot/README.md

 - Feedback: Apply corrections based on tracking error to steer the robot back to the trajectory.

-The main idea is to express the error in a rotated frame aligned with the robot’s heading so that the control becomes simpler and more intuitive.
+The main idea is to express the error in a rotated frame aligned with the robot’s heading so that the control becomes simpler and more intuitive:

+The reference trajectory:

+$$
+T = M.a
+$$